IvanUkhov/blog/_drafts/2019-12-31-sequential-data.md

 ```

 In the case of this pipeline, it is also worth discussing the preprocessing and
-postprocessing mappings, which are before and after the padding step,
+postprocessing mappings, which one can see before and after the padding step,
 respectively.

 ```python